sherman/blobkeeper/README.md

  1. Gather balancing information: how many partitions should be balanced for each disk.
  2. Randomly choose the oldest partition from a balancing disk and move a data, repeat on a cluster.
 When balancing of the partition is starting, the partition state is updated to REBALANCING.
 Then, the data has been moved the state changed to DATA_MOVED.
- 3. After step two, the cluster has two copy of the data on a different disk on each node.
+ 3. After step two, the cluster has two copies of the data on a different disk on each node.
 The next step is the partition index update.
 One by one file index of the moved partition will be updated.
 Finally, all data and index will have been moved.
  4. The last step, mark the old partition as DELETED, in order to the compaction process finalize it.

 ### Sharding

 It's possible to have multiple clusters to scale out writes.
-File identifier format is inspired by [Twitter's snowflake](https://github.com/twitter/snowflake).
+A file identifier format is inspired by [Twitter's snowflake](https://github.com/twitter/snowflake).
 The identifier supports up to 1024 shards.

 ## Load balancer configuration example (nginx)